Zero 5 (Atari Jaguar video game): Development and release

 development budget of any Jaguar product at the time".

 Zero 5 was first showcased at Autumn ECTS '95 and was originally scheduled for a November 1995 release, with internal documents from the company listing the game as still in development as of August 1995.
 It was planned to be published by Atari and was also covered by the magazine press that were invited to Atari's UK division.
 The game remained being mentioned in catalogs and magazines before Atari discontinued the Jaguar and merged with JT Storage in a reverse takeover in April 1996, until Telegames became involved and released it worldwide on September 29, 1997.
 Being a late release after the discontinuation of the platform, the game could be purchased either through direct order from Telegames' US and UK websites and retailers or distributors such as Electronics Boutique in North America and Terre du Milieu in France respectively.
 However, Matthew claimed that Atari sold the game to Telegames in an unfinished state, with none of the team members from Caspian Software receiving payment for the game's development.
 The remake became the last project developed by Caspian Software, as the company was disbanded due to financial difficulties.
-Matthew stated that a port for the PlayStation was also planned but never entered into full development after an unsuccessful pitch with a publisher.
+Matthew said that a port for the PlayStation was also planned but never entered into full development after an unsuccessful pitch with a publisher.

 Reception

 Zero 5 on the Atari Jaguar garnered mostly positive reception from critics despite its very late release on the Jaguar.
 GameFan's three reviewers felt mixed in regards to the visual presentation but unanimously praised the techno soundtrack, regarding it to be better than most Nintendo 64 releases, intense gameplay and smooth pacing.
 However, criticism was geared towards the high difficulty and constant change between playstyles on each mission.
 GamePro's Dan Elektro commended the fast-paced polygonal visuals, controls, fun factor, sound design and techno music but also regarded this later aspect to be repetitive.
-However, Elektro stated that "Zero 5 is a dexterity test of the highest order, though some players will no doubt find it merely frustrating."
+He also commented that the title has a high difficulty, which can be frustrating for some players.

 Atari Gaming Headquarters's Keita Iida regarded the audiovisual presentation as some of the best on the Jaguar but criticized the gameplay, specifically the three playstyles due to certain design shortcomings each one has and steep learning curve.
 The Atari Times's Chris Engineer also commended the visuals, audio, controls and fast-paced arcade-style gameplay between each playstyle but noted its high difficulty level.